MakeSchool/iOS8-Notes/README.md

 ![image](instructionImages/AppDetails.png)

 After hitting *next* and choosing a project location Xcode will create the new project, based on a project template.
-You will see that the template contains, among additoinal files, an `AppDelegate` class, a `ViewController` class and a `Main.storyboard` file:
+You will see that the template contains, among additional files, an `AppDelegate` class, a `ViewController` class and a `Main.storyboard` file:

 ![image](instructionImages/AppTemplate.png)